 • Accepts Responsibility : Willing and able to bear high levels of responsibility by making timely decisions and being accountable;

-• A Learner : Willing to learn on the countries, cultures and development/environmental issues of the region;
+• A Learner : Willing to learn about the countries, cultures and development/environmental issues of the region;

 • Adaptation : Willing to adapt to regional norms without compromising personal beliefs and principles;

-• Openness : Communicates honestly, openly, and consistently.
-Shares information appropriately and who ensures that views of all members of the team are freely expressed;
+• Openness: Communicates honestly, openly, and consistently.
+Shares information appropriately and ensures that views of all members of the team are freely expressed;

 • Positive Attitude : Encourages a positive rather than negative viewpoint;

-• Integrity : Maintains the highest standard of personal conduct in performing all duties;
+• Integrity : Maintains the highest standards of personal conduct in performing all duties;

-• Commitment : Committed to making the project a success.
-Willing and able to work for the best interests of the project.
+• Commitment: Committed to making the project a success.
+Willing and able to work in the best interests of the project.
 Not thinking in terms of being right at the expense of being successful;

-• Organized : Well prepared and organized.
-Carries out all responsibilities and action items in a purposeful way.
+• Organized: Well prepared and organized.
+Carries out all responsibilities and actions items in a purposeful way.

-• Dependable : Can be relied upon to get the job done at the expected time.
-Relied upon to give advanced prior notice if deadlines are not to be met;
+• Dependable: Can be relied upon to get the job done at the expected time and to give prior notice if deadlines are not to be met;

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.